Questions about the Application and Admission Process

 - Peer-Mentoring and support through the First-Year Experience classes and Learning Community Groups.

-- First-day registration for classes each semester.
+- Priority registration for classes each semester (following the first term).

-- Eligibility to live in Honors residence halls--space permitting.
+- Eligibility to live in Honors residence halls, space permitting.

 What about early acceptance to the TTU Medical School?